- Nááts'įhch'oh National Park Reserve is Canada’s 44th national park.

 - Nááts'įhch'oh and Nahanni national park reserves together protect 86 per cent of the South Nahanni watershed.

 Nááts'įhch'oh National Park Reserve adjoins Nahanni National Park Reserve (which was significantly expanded in 2009) and it touches the Yukon boundary to the West.
-This area has been travelled and valued for hunting and its spiritual importance by the Shúhtaot’ine (Mountain Dene) of the Tulita District.
-The mountain from which the park takes its name is credited with great spiritual powers.
+This area has been travelled and valued for hunting and its cultural importance by the Shúhtaot’ine (Mountain Dene) of the Tulita District.
+The mountain from which the park takes its name is credited with great powers.